Sandakan: Languages

 Like the national language, the people of Sandakan mainly speak Malay, with a distinct Sabahan creole.
 The Malay language in Sandakan are different from the Malay language in the west coast which resembles Brunei Malay.
 In Sandakan, this language has been influenced by many words from the Suluk language.
-As Sandakan had also been dominated by the Hakka and Cantonese Chinese, Hakka and Cantonese widely spoken, while today Mandarin, as well as a lesser extent Cantonese dominates as the lingua franca among both dialect subgroups (since both the local ethnic Chinese populations native to this town shares the same ancestral province in China, Guangdong, in the case of the usage of the Cantonese dialect as a lingua franca amongst both the local Cantonese and Hakka populations, while Mandarin is the standardized spoken form of the Chinese language used in the business and education sectors).
+As Sandakan had also been dominated by the Hakka and Cantonese Chinese, Hakka and Cantonese widely spoken, while today Mandarin, as well as a lesser extent Cantonese dominates as the lingua franca among both dialect subgroups (since both the local ethnic Chinese populations native to this town share the same ancestral province in China, Guangdong, in the case of the usage of the Cantonese dialect as a lingua franca among both the local Cantonese and Hakka populations, while Mandarin is the standardised spoken form of the Chinese language used in the business and education sectors).
 While for the east coast Bajau, their language has similarities with the Sama language in the Philippines and also borrowed many words from the Suluk language which is different from the west coast Bajau who had been influenced by the Malayic languages of Brunei Malay.